 - 1. The council will seek to ensure all development is located and designed so as not to result in a harmful or cumulative impact upon air quality, surface water and groundwater, noise, smell, dust, vibration, soil contamination, light pollution or any other pollution which would unacceptably affect the natural and built environment, or detrimentally affect amenity or cause harm.
 Developers will be expected to minimise, and mitigate the effects of possible pollution arising from the development itself, or as a result of the development (including additional traffic) during both the construction and the life of the development.
-Where adequate mitigation cannot be provided, development will not normally be permitted. - 2.
-Development for new housing or other environmentally sensitive development will not normally be permitted where existing air pollution, soil contamination, noise, smell, dust, vibration, light or other pollution levels are unacceptable and there is no reasonable prospect that these can be mitigated against. - 3.
+Where adequate mitigation cannot be provided, development will not normally be permitted. - Development for new housing or other environmentally sensitive development will not normally be permitted where existing air pollution, soil contamination, noise, smell, dust, vibration, light or other pollution levels are unacceptable and there is no reasonable prospect that these can be mitigated against. - 3.
 Development should support improvements to air quality, not contradict the Air Quality Strategy or Air Quality Action Plan and seek to promote sustainable transport policies. - 4.
 Where a proposal may affect or be affected by contamination or land instability (including natural dissolution and/or brine pumping related subsidence), at the planning application stage, developers will be required to provide a report which investigates the extent of the contamination or stability issues and the possible affect it may have on the development and its future users, the natural and built environment.
-This report should be written in line with best practice guidance. - 5.
-In most cases, development will only be deemed acceptable where it can be demonstrated that any contamination or land instability issues can be appropriately mitigated against and remediated, if necessary. - 2.20 Other strategic policies relevant to Environmental Protection include: - Policy SD 1 'Sustainable Development in Cheshire East', which requires that, where possible, development supports the health, safety, social and cultural well-being of the residents of Cheshire East. - Policy SD 2 'Sustainable Development Principles', which states that all development will be expected to use appropriate design, construction, insulation, layout and orientation to create developments that... minimise waste and pollution. - Policy SC 3 'Health and well-being', which requires screening assessments for all major development proposals, including a review of the possible health impacts.
+This report should be written in line with best practice guidance.